odolan/Virus-Simulator/README.md

 ax.plot(time_could_get_sick, could_get_sick, '-', label='Susceptible Cases', color='#c8c8c8')  # susceptible cases
 ax.plot(time_better, better, '-', label='Recovered Cases', color='#000000')  # recovered cases
 ```

+### Notes:
+* One drawback of my code was that it did not represent a true mixed society where random social interactions take place every day.
+My simulation accounts for one person only coming into contact with four people a day (their neighbors) and no one else.
+For that reason it really only spreads outwards.
+This could be solved if each person were represented as a moving agent and not a grid locked cell.

+---

 ## Example of GUI when loaded:
 ![Image Failed to Load](Example_Images/ExampleTwo.png)